 U.S. citizens who are denied visas may seek a clarification from the Ministry of Foreign Affairs, 32/34 Smolenskaya-Sennaya Pl., Moscow, Russia, 119200, e-mail firstname.lastname@example.org.
 The U.S. Embassy and the Consulates General, however, cannot advocate on behalf of private U.S. citizens who have been refused visas or denied entry into Russia.
 Back to Top

 Limitations on Length of Stay: In October 2007, the Russian government made significant changes to its rules regarding the length of stay permitted to most foreign visitors.
-For any visa issued on or after October 18, 2007, unless that visa specifically authorizes employment or study, a foreigner may stay in Russia only 90 days in any 180-day period.
+Visas issued for 3 years allow for a 6-month uninterrupted stay in the country.
+The break between the intervals may be as short as one calendar day.
+For visas with shorter periods of validity, unless that visa specifically authorizes employment or study, a foreigner may stay in Russia only 90 days in any 180-day period.
 This applies to business, tourist, humanitarian and cultural visas, among other categories.
 Back to Top

 Exit Visas: A valid visa is necessary to depart Russia.
 Travelers who overstay their visa’s validity, even for one day, will be prevented from leaving until their sponsor intervenes and requests a visa extension on their behalf.
 Russian authorities may take up to 20 calendar days to authorize an exit visa, during which time the traveler will be stranded in Russia at his or her own expense.
 The ability of the Embassy or Consulates General to intervene in these situations is extremely limited.